K-stability and birational models of moduli of quartic K3 surfaces

 \subsection{Acknowledgements}

 We would like to thank Dori Bejleri, Justin Lacini, Zhiyuan Li, Andrea Petracci, David Stapleton, Xiaowei Wang, and Chenyang Xu for helpful discussions, and Yuji Odaka for useful comments.
+We thank the referee for their helpful comments and suggestions.
 The authors were supported in part by the American Insitute of Mathematics as part of the AIM SQuaREs program.
 Research of KA was supported in part by the NSF grant DMS-2140781 (formerly DMS-2001408).
-Research of YL was supported in part by the NSF grant DMS-2001317.
+Research of YL was supported in part by the NSF grant DMS-2148266 (formerly DMS-2001317).